 Library and Archives Canada

-You can order copies from Library and Archives Canada by using the Order Form for Photocopies and Reproductions.
-Include the complete reference citation from AMICUS including the AMICUS number.
+If you cannot find an Act online, you can order copies from Library and Archives Canada by using the Order Form for Photocopies and Reproductions.
+Include the complete database entry, as well as the publication title and Amicus number from the above list.

 Senate of Canada

-The Senate of Canada holds the original divorce files, but they are closed to the public.
+The Senate of Canada holds the original divorce files, but they are closed to the public under privacy legislation.
 You can obtain a certified copy of a divorce act for legal purposes from them:

 Senate of Canada